tjvantoll/nativescript-IQKeyboardManager/README.md

 iqKeyboard.keyboardAppearance = UIKeyboardAppearance.Dark;
 ```

-For more examples of what's possible, run the demo app (shown below) and check out the [app's `main-view-model.ts` file](demo/app/main-view-model.ts).
+For more examples of what's possible, run the demo app (shown in the gif below) and check out the [app's `main-view-model.ts` file](demo/app/main-view-model.ts).

 <img src="https://github.com/tjvantoll/nativescript-IQKeyboardManager/raw/master/demo.gif" width="320px"/>

-### Updating the `IQKeyboardManager.d.ts` file
+## Documentation

+For more details on how IQKeyboardManager works, including more detailed API documentation, refer to [the library's CocoaPod page](https://cocoapods.org/pods/IQKeyboardManager).

+## Maintainers

-Plugin developer note: when the [IQKeyboardManager Podfile](platforms/ios/Podfile) is updated,
-you should generate new typings for it as well.
+For maintainer’s of this plugin’s source code: when the [IQKeyboardManager Podfile](platforms/ios/Podfile) updates, you should generate new typings for for this plugin to reflect those changes.

-Execute these commands in a Terminal window:
+To do so, execute these commands.

 ```bash
 cd demo